BhavyaMehra/DiabetesDetection-NeuralNetwork/README.md

 ## Acknowledgment

 This project is primarily inspired by a FreeCodeCamp YouTube video tutorial on machine learning and neural networks.
-We deeply appreciate the valuable insights and guidance provided in the video, which played a central role in shaping our approach and understanding.